premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 }
 ```

-- If exception not handling at code level and page level then it will come to application level.
+- If an exception is not handled at the code level and page level, then it will come to the application level.

 </blockquote>